I recently had the chance to take Demand Curve’s Startup Growth Program.

 Extras of The Program

-These extras come up both with the Self-Serve and Full Program plans.
+These extras come up both with the program.

 The Slack community is divided into acquisition channels, business models, and some other growth topics.
 It’s super active and helpful, with questions having several replies and discussions on their threads.